 What's coming up next?

 In few months GrapeCity Documents will release Documents for Word, a library based on MS Word object model that works with Word documents with no Word dependencies.
 Developers would able to load DOCX file, access the OM, add, remove, modify objects and save this file to a DOCX File or export it to PDF.
-More importantly, you can do all this in all applications targeting .NET Standard 2.0.
+More importantly, you can do all this in all applications targeting .NET Core.